dannych/lagiacrus/README.md

 # [Disqus](https://github.com/disqus)

-Disqus is the commenting tool that I used in this blog
+Disqus is the commenting tool that I used in this blog.

+You can see their website here: <https://disqus.com/>